Brianzchen/particle/README.md

 - By using a global cache, we won't incur penalties related to installing duplicate dependencies across the monorepo as long if they've been installed in the past
 - With each workspace encapsulating their own dependencies, deployments don't need to build/install everything in the project, just the workspace itself plus all it's dependents

+### <particle-root>

+Whenever `package.json` scripts are called with particle, they will be called under the context of the workspace that owns it.
+This means that scripts execute in the workspace's directory.

+This makes it easy to reason about while developing in a given workspace, if you have a script like, `"test": "./scripts/run-unit.sh"` you know it's relative to the workspace.

+But sometimes, particularly with project tooling, you may need to reference the project root to find some global config.
+To allow workspace locales to be better abstracted, particle allows scripts in `package.json` or `particle.config.json` to embed the `<particle-root>` keyword instead of trying to relative path back up to the project root which gets replaced during runtime with the root absolute directory path.

+You would use it like, `"build": "./build-script.sh --babel=<particle-root>/babel.config.json"`

 ## Usage

 Commands can be executed anywhere inside particle project using `particle ` followed by one of the following commands.